top of page

 • Dismissing someone’s safety concerns or emotional needs

 In these situations, the person experiencing harm often feels unable to say no or advocate for themselves safely.
+Recognizing these signs is crucial for anyone involved in a relationship, as it can help prevent further harm.

 The Role of Consent

+Consent is the defining difference between abuse and kink.
 In consensual BDSM dynamics, participants discuss boundaries, desires, and limits before engaging in activities.
 Many partners establish safe words or signals that immediately stop the scene if needed.
+Consent is also ongoing.
+Someone can withdraw consent at any time, and a respectful partner will stop immediately.

 In abusive relationships, consent is often: